pjmcar23/latin101profile/translation4.md

 ## C. Translation

 When the Greeks were unable to seize Troy after ten years, Epeus made a wood horse of amazing size.
-Menelaus, Ulixēs, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, Neoptolemus were to gather in it. **What is the form of the verb?**
+Menelaus, Ulixēs, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, Neoptolemus had gathered in it.
-And written on the horse was "GIFT GIVEN TO MINERVA BY THE GREEKS".  **What voice is *scripsērunt*?**
+And on the horse wrote "GIFT GIVEN TO MINERVA BY THE GREEKS".
-When Troy saw it, **This is from *Trioanus*, not from *Troia*.** they judged that the enemy went away; **What tense is the infinitive *abisse*.**
+When Trioanus saw it,
+they judged the enemy to go away;
 Priamus commanded that the horse be lead into the temple of Minerva.
-When the prophet, Cassandra, spoke **What kind of construction follows *diceret*, "she said"?** the horse had ememies, no faith was given to her and the horse was placed in front of the temple. **What voice is *posuērunt*?**
+When the prophet, Cassandra, said
+"the horse has ememies", no faith was given to her and placed the horse in front of the temple.
-The Greeks went out and killed the guards of the gates and conquered Troy. **Check out the forms of these verbs with attention to voice.**
+The Greeks went out to the gates and killed the guards and conquered Troy.